 Majority of Wittenborg Graduates Optimistic about Finding a Job or Starting a Business in the Netherlands

-Despite the downturn in the European economy due to COVID-19, the majority of Wittenborg University of Applied Sciences' latest international graduates still plan to have a go at finding a job in the Netherlands in the coming year.
+Despite the downturn in the European economy due to COVID-19, the majority of WUAS' latest international graduates still plan to have a go at finding a job in the Netherlands in the coming year.
 The rest will either continue their studies here or try to start a business, while a small number will return to their respective home countries.

 This was revealed in a small survey done among graduates just before Wittenborg's 2020 Summer Graduation Ceremony in mid-July.